libxsmm/libxsmm/documentation/tensorflow.md

 ## Non-default Compiler
 LIBXSMM does not impose to build for a specific code path, and always exploits the most suitable instruction set extension for JIT-enabled code paths.
 However, LIBXSMM may also use non-JIT code paths which are CPUID-dispatched when the static code path has lower capabilities.
 This only works when using GCC&#160;4.9 (or later) or the Intel Compiler.
 If TensorFlow does not match the highest possible CPU target (march=native), a performance penalty is possible.

 It is recommended to rely on a pre-built compiler by using for instance the "devtools" package (RedHat) or similar (depends on the Linux distribution).
-It apparently helps to build `bazel` using the compiler intended for building TensorFlow.
 To use a custom-built compiler with TensorFlow may not only ask to source this compiler:

 ```
 export LD_LIBRARY_PATH=/software/gnu/gcc-6.3.0/lib64:/software/gnu/gcc-6.3.0/lib:${LD_LIBRARY_PATH}